francoishill/Firepuma.EskomLoadShedding/README.md

 # Firepuma.EskomLoadShedding

-A project to parse and represent Eskom loadshedding schedules (South Africa)
+A project to parse and represent Eskom (South Africa) loadshedding stages and schedules